 The Small Business Administration (SBA) is a division of the U.S. government created to help small businesses with limited financial options and alternatives.
 There is a wide array of SBA loans available with lower interest rates than banks and lenders.
 It's important to note that the SBA does not provide loans, instead it helps business owners gain access to loans by working with banks.

 4. Short-term loan.

 Ideal for emergencies, one-time expenses, or unforeseen business opportunities, short-term loans generally offer loan amounts between $2,500 and $250,000, with 3 to 18 month loan repayment periods.

-Applying for a short-term loan is fairly quick, with online applications taking just a couple minutes to complete, according to our research.
+Applying for a short-term loan is fairly quick, with online applications taking just a couple of minutes to complete, according to our research.
 Additionally, if you have a low credit score or just started your business, short-term lenders are more likely to work with you.
-However, it's important to note that short-term loans often come with high interest rates.
+However, it's important to note that short-term loans often come with high-interest rates.